Top 2018 Portland Beer Festivals

-Every year, over 80,000 pilgrims make the trek at the end of July to Portland, Oregon for the Oregon Brewers Festival (OBF).
-Founded in 1988 when craft brewing was just getting off the ground, this festival celebrates a flourishing industry with the state of Oregon alone being home to 206 brewing companies who operate 246 brewing facilities situated in 74 cities across the state.
-Portland now has the distinction of having the most breweries per capita of any US city with 96 breweries in operation within the Portland Metropolitan area as of July 1, 2016.
-The Oregon Brewers Festival is one of the top 13 craft beer festivals in Portland, Oregon
+Every year, over 70,000 pilgrims will make the trek at the end of July to Portland, Oregon for the Oregon Brewers Festival (OBF).
+Founded in 1988 when craft brewing was just getting off the ground, this festival celebrates a flourishing industry with the state of Oregon alone being home to 230 brewing companies who operate 261 brewing facilities situated in 73 cities across the state.
+Portland now has the distinction of having the most breweries per capita of any US city with 105 breweries in operation within the Portland Metropolitan area as of December 31, 2016.
+The Oregon Brewers Festival is one of the top 13 beer festivals in Portland, Oregon.

 While some beer festivals are +21, this festival allows minors during all hours of the festival when accompanying by an adult.
 Minors and designated drivers can pick up complimentary handcrafted root beer and soda at the Crater Lake Soda Garden.

-While one can enter this festival gratis, beer lovers must purchase a 2016 12 oz. souvenir tasting mug for $7 if they wish to consume any beer.
-Wooden beer tokens cost $1 each with one token for a taste and four tokens for a full mug.
+Even though one can enter this festival gratis, beer lovers must purchase a 2018 12 oz. souvenir tasting mug for $7 if they wish to consume any beer.
+Wooden beer tokens cost $1 each with one token for a taste and four tokens for a full mug (Specialty Tent beers may cost extra).
 This event is cash-only.
 While ATMs are located on premise, if possible, avoid the lines and ATM fees and arrive with cash in hand.

 Avoid the headaches of parking downtown by either taking public transportation or cycling.
 A Tri-Met MAX Light Rail station is located just one block away from the main entrance or cyclists can park their bike for free at Hopworks Urban Brewery secure bike corral.

 While this festival remains the largest Portland based beer festival, events celebrating beer can be had just about every weekend during the summer months with additional festivals scattered throughout the year.
-Here’s a listing of some of the annual beer related festival favorites.
-Check the respective festival’s websites for their any dates not listed.
+Here’s a listing of some of the annual Portland Beer Festival favorites.

-Feast Portland has burgeoned over 40 events that celebrate the diversity of Oregon’s and Pacific Northwest’s food culture.
+Feast Portland has burgeoned to a plethora of events held throughout Portland that celebrate the diversity of Oregon’s and Pacific Northwest’s food culture..
 As this festival grows in size and scope, they add additional breweries and cideries featuring their wares during this festival.

 Related Article: The Feast Serves up a Banquet in Portland